UK Edition. Click here for US version.

 • Weight gain.

-• Pain, bruising, bleeding, redness or swelling where Zoladex LA is
+• Pain, bruising, bleeding, redness or swelling where Zoladex is injected.

 • Reduced heart function or heart attack.

 • Changes in blood pressure.